Why Mosquito Problems Peak in July for Wilmington-Area Homes

 • Dense vegetation

-Together, these conditions allow mosquito populations to remain active throughout the summer.
+Together, these conditions keep mosquito populations active throughout the summer months.

 • Populations are already well established